Animated-Java/animated-java.github.io/src/routes/docs/[...5]resources/[...1]faq/+page.md

 {$frontmatter.description}

+## How do I install Animated Java?

+Follow the instructions in the [Installation](/docs/getting-started/installing-animated-java) section of the documentation.

+---

+## What versions of Minecraft does Animated Java support?

+Animated Java v1.0.0 supports Minecraft versions 1.21 and above.

+For older versions of Minecraft, see the [Legacy Releases](/docs/legacy-releases/index) section of the documentation.

+## How can I support the development of Animated Java?

+You can support my projects on Ko-Fi at [https://ko-fi.com/snavesutit](https://ko-fi.com/snavesutit)!

+Additionally, you can help by reporting bugs, suggesting features, and contributing to the project on [GitHub](/source)

+---

 ## What model limitations does Animated Java have and how do they compare to Vanilla Minecraft?

 Animated Java has fewer limitations than Vanilla Minecraft, but there are still a few limitations to keep in mind when creating your models: